 Successful data-driven enterprises map intended business outcomes to their data architecture and technology.
 This is why business and IT stakeholders need to know the reasons for implementing data fabric, and thoroughly understand its value proposition.
 Key drivers are listed below.

 Knowledge graphs are important because most relationship insights are lost when using traditional data modeling and integration tools.

 When researching data fabric vendors, look for a data fabric architecture that enables the following key capabilities:

 The table below summarizes the strengths and concerns of the 5 top data fabric vendors.

 |IBM Cloud Pak for Data||

-The digital entity integrates all data elements, regardless of source systems, technologies, and formats.
+The Micro-Database integrates all data elements, regardless of source systems, technologies, and formats.

-Everything a company knows about a customer is encapsulated in a digital entity.
+Everything a company knows about a customer is encapsulated in a Micro-Database.

 At runtime, business entity (say, customer) data is integrated from underlying data sources, enriched, transformed, compressed (by as much as 90%), and stored in a Micro-Database – one per customer.

-Each micro-DB is secured with its own encryption key, meaning that data is protected at the customer record level.
-Data sync rules manage the frequency of data updates between the source systems and the micro-DBs, and the architecture is distributed to support workloads of massive scale – in the cloud, on-premises, or in a hybrid architecture.
+Each Micro-Database is secured with its own encryption key, meaning that data is protected at the customer record level.
+Data sync rules manage the frequency of data updates between the source systems and the Micro-Databases, and the architecture is distributed to support workloads of massive scale – in the cloud, on-premises, or in a hybrid architecture.